ethereum-optimism/optimism/specs/exec-engine.md

 [deposit-spec]: deposits.md

-### Deposit boundaries
+### Deposited transaction boundaries

 Transactions cannot be blindly trusted, trust is established through authentication.
 Unlike other transaction types deposits are not authenticated by a signature: the rollup node authenticates them, outside of the engine.

-To process deposits safely, the deposits MUST be authenticated first:
+To process deposited transactions safely, the deposits MUST be authenticated first:

 - Ingest directly through trusted Engine API
 - Part of sync towards a trusted block hash (trusted through previous Engine API instruction)

-Deposits MUST never be consumed from the transaction pool.
+Deposited transactions MUST never be consumed from the transaction pool.
 *The transaction pool can be disabled in a deposits-only rollup*

 ## Engine API